 Converting intensity measurements to temperature is a nonlinear, complex process with limited accuracy.
-However, the FLIR A70 camera has an associated calibration curve that guarantees an error of $\pm 2\%$ within our desired temperature range when object parameters are correctly defined [9].
+However, the FLIR A70 camera has an associated calibration curve that guarantees an error of $\pm 2\%$ within our desired temperature range when object parameters are correctly defined [11].
 There are eight object parameters: reflected temperature, atmospheric temperature, object distance, object emissivity. relative humidity, external optics temperature, external optics transmission, and estimated transmission.
-These parameters work to account for both the radiance of the object being observed, as well as radiation from the atmosphere and ambient radiation from nearby objects, as in equation 1.
+These parameters work to account for both the radiance of the object being observed, as well as radiation from the atmosphere and radiation from nearby objects that reflects off the object of interest, as in equation 1.
 Equation 1 calculates the total incident radiation power based on the radiation power from these three instances.
 These incident radiation values are acted on by ε , the emissivity, and τ , the transmission, as expected by the total radiation law (see Appendix A).